Prince George’s will use DNA registries to solve cold cases through new DOJ grant

 The funding could help investigators reopen as many as 60 cold cases over the next three years, Prince George’s prosecutors and police said at a news conference Thursday.

-“This is just another area where we’re going to make a big difference in Prince George’s County,” Prince George’s County State’s Attorney Aisha Braveboy said.
+“This is just another area where we’re going to make a big difference in Prince George’s County,” county State’s Attorney Aisha Braveboy said.

 There are more than 600 cases of serious and violent crimes in the county in which DNA was collected from the scene but the sample did not generate a match in the FBI’s Combined DNA Index System, often referred to as CODIS.